Mate Kapović

 Mate Kapović (born August 5, 1981 in Zagreb) is a Croatian linguist specializing in Indo-European, Slavic languages and the Proto-Balto-Slavic language.

+Biography

 He studied Croatian language and linguistics at the Faculty of Arts of University of Zagreb.
 He graduated in 2003 and he has been teaching at the same university since 2004.
 In 2007, he obtained his doctorate at the Faculty of Philosophy of University of Zadar (Reconstruction of Balto-Slavic Personal Pronouns with Emphasis on Accentuation).

 In 2010, he was appointed docent at the University of Zagreb, and in 2014, he was appointed associate professor.
 At the Faculty of Arts, he lectures on general phonology, historical-comparative linguistics, phonology and Indo-European morphology.
 His academic interests include accentology, sociolinguistics, dialectology and language policy.
 He is a member of the Committee of Dialectology at the Department of Philological Sciences of the Croatian Academy of Sciences and Arts.